-We use this information, together with the assumption that the marital output is given by $h(x, y) = \frac{(x+y)^2}{4}$ (so that the marital surplus from marriage is $\frac{yx}{2}$), to calculate the predicted response of the shares in marital surplus to the observed changes in the male and female income distributions and in the sex ratio between the years 1976-2005.
+We use this information, together with the assumption that the marital output is given by $h(x, y) = \frac{(x+y)^2}{4}$ (so that the marital surplus from marriage is $\frac{yx}{2}$ ), to calculate the predicted response of the shares in marital surplus to the observed changes in the male and female income distributions and in the sex ratio between the years 1976-2005.
 The use of log normal distribution and the specification of h(x, y) allows us to use conditions (8.21) and (8.14) and to calculate the shares using numerical integrations of (8.15) and (8.16).
 Figures 8.13 and 8.14 show the estimated shares in the marital surplus for men and women in 1976 and 2005.
 We see that men had a larger estimated share in 1976, while women had the larger share in 2005.
-Part
+Part of this reversal is due to the narrowing wage gap between men and women and part of it is due to the reduction in the female-male sex ratio over the period.

-7These results are obtained by running regressions with every year for white men and women aged 25 - 40 of wages on schooling experience and occupation, excluding self employed.
+&lt;sup>6These results are obtained by running regressions with every year for white men and women aged 25 - 40 of wages on schooling experience and occupation, excluding self employed.
 We use up to 53 occupation dummies, which allows for a large variance given schooling and age and also captures a more permanent feature of wages because an occupation tend to relatively stable over the life cycle.
 For men and women who reported no occupation, we imputed the mode occupation in their schooling group.
 For men who did not work, we imputed wages conditioned on working and for women we also corrected for selection using the Heckman technique.